 Bill GatesBill Gates was the chairman of Microsoft and played Go to some extent; it was mentioned on their web site in 1997.
 In his book of the same year, "Bill Gates Speaks", it says on p227 that he wanted to be best at Chess and also at Go, two of his many disappointments.
 Certainly many of his employees do play, such as Ya-Qin Zhang, MD of Microsoft Research Asia, who appeared playing Go in a magazine advert for the IEEE ("Dr. Dobb's Journal" March 2006).

 Edward LaskerAmerican (but German born) Edward Lasker (1885-1981), a distant relation of Emanuel, was also a Chess master who played Go.
 He was a founder of the AGA and was awarded an honorary dan certificate by the Japanese Nihon Ki-in.
 He wrote Modern Chess Strategy with an appendix on Go, and in 1934 Go and Go Moku.
 In the mid-twentieth century, many English speakers first learned of Go from the latter.
 There are now many better introductions to the game, but it is still in print.
+He also mentions Go in his semi-autobigraphical Chess Secrets I Learned from the Masters.
 Working as an engineer he invented the breast pump.

 Emanuel LaskerDr.
 Emanuel Lasker, 1868-1941, was World Chess Champion from 1894 to 1921.
 He considered Go a deeper game than Chess and regretted only starting Go in his 30s.
 He was ranked number 5 in Germany at one time and a picture of him playing with the Dueballs is in the collection of the Lasker Society in Berlin.

-Howard Marks "Mr. Nice"Howard Marks was a major smuggler of marijuana until his arrest, extradition and imprisonment, as described in his autobiography Mr. Nice.
-This book describes (page 54-56) how he had a Go set as a wedding present and played Go in London in the 1960s with a friend, Graham Plinston.
+Howard Marks "Mr. Nice"Howard Marks (1945-2016) was a major smuggler of marijuana until his arrest, extradition and imprisonment, as described in his autobiography Mr. Nice.
+This book describes (page 54-56 or 62-64 in some editions) how he had a Go set as a wedding present and played Go in London in the 1960s with a friend, Graham Plinston.
 Go also features in the 2010 biopic of his life.

 Barry Simmons is a British quiz expert, best known for being one of BBC 2's "Eggheads".
 Barry, from Leeds, used to play Go regularly, at around 1 kyu level, and his son Mark was Under-14 Champion in 1989 and 1990.